aimms/how-to/Articles/125/125-execution-efficiency.rst

       .. note::

-	This article was originally posted to the AIMMS Tech Blog on December 21, 2011 by Deanne Zhang.
+	This article was originally posted to the AIMMS Tech Blog.

 The time spent by AIMMS applications can be divided into AIMMS execution time ( including evaluation parameters with definition, executing procedures, generate matrix for solvers, etc), the time spent by solvers, and the I/O time.
 Here are some coding tricks that help you improve AIMMS execution time.